Seagate/cortx/CORTXTestimonials.md

   - **Bryan Jorgensen, Vice President, Data Platforms Group**

+## Johannes Gutenberg University, Mainz

+- "The open-source project CORTX pools the expertise of leading industry and research groups within a focused development process.
+We are happy to be part of this CORTX community and to work with many storage experts on extending CORTX by including hybrid online/offline deduplication strategies."
+    - **André Brinkmann**

 ## Los Alamos National Lab

 - "As HPC Division Leader at Los Alamos National Lab, I am vigilant for opportunities to reduce the cost and complexity of our distributed data platforms.
 I am very excited to see what Seagate is doing with CORTX and am optimistic about its ability to lower costs for data storage at the exabyte scale.
 We are gratified to see Seagate embracing the technologies that we believe are important to maximize data durability, such as multi-level erasure encodings.
 We will be closely following the open source CORTX and will participate in the community built around it, because we share Seagate's goal of economically efficient storage optimized for massive scalability and durability."